kreactnative/deepcool-lm-hackintosh/README.md

 ```

 This will:
-- Stop and disable the systemd service
+- Stop and disable the background service
 - Remove the service file
 - Remove the CLI tool
 - Clean up socket files